 Many people struggling with meth addiction are motivated to get help but are unsure whether they can afford rehab.
 The cost of meth addiction treatment varies from person to person and depends on various factors.

-For those without insurance, intensive outpatient treatment for 30 days may cost $3,000–$10,000, while residential treatment costs in the range of $5,000–$80,000.
+For those without insurance, intensive outpatient treatment for 30 days can cost $3,000–$10,000, while residential treatment costs anywhere from $5,000 to $80,000 or more.

 Free meth rehab: Government-funded meth rehab programs provide free or low-cost addiction treatment for deserving candidates.